Insulin in Pregnancy

 Insulin is essential to keep up the energy levels and help convert the blood sugars into energy.
 Lack of insulin in the body leads to a condition called diabetes.
 Diabetes does not interfere with pregnancy, and a diabetic woman can get pregnant.
 However, elevated pregnancy hormones in pregnancy can worsen diabetes or lead to gestational diabetes.
 In such cases, insulin injections are highly recommended depending on the gestation age, glucose profile, and weight.

 Injecting insulin in pregnancy causes no major side effects.
-You will need to follow certain precautionary measures and take the precise type of insulin injection in pregnancy.
-At Hemi Soneja Clinic, you will get appropriate suggestions and care that can help you to prevent the possible insulin injection side effects.
+You will need to follow certain precautionary measures and take the precise type of insulin injection during pregnancy.
+At Hemi Soneja Clinic, you will get appropriate suggestions and care that can help you prevent possible insulin injection side effects.
 With 18+ years of experience, the best diabetologist in Delhi, Dr. Hemi Soneja, will guide you through a smooth pregnancy with diabetes.

 FAQ